tensorflow/docs/site/ru/guide/tensors.md

 To determine the rank of a `tf.Tensor` object, call the `tf.rank` method.
-For example, the following method programmatically determines the rank of the `tf.Tensor` defined in the previous section
+For example, the following method programmatically determines the rank of the `tf.Tensor` defined in the previous section:

 ```python
 r = tf.rank(my_image)